oskarisuonpaa/Front-End_Coursework/README.md

 These can be found in a file named "extra".

 ## How To Run:
-The project is already running and can be found here: [link](https://oskarisuonpaa.github.io/Front-End_Coursework/).
+The project is already deployed and can be found here: [link](https://oskarisuonpaa.github.io/Front-End_Coursework/).
 For running this on your own computer: Download the files and open the file 'index.html', found in dist folder, which will open the project in your browser.